DoColl/simple-hipstercv/README.md

 # simple-hipstercv
-A more simple, lightweight and a little bit different version of the Hipster CV
+A more simple, lightweight and a little bit different version of the Hipster CV.<br/>
+Forked from <a href="https://github.com/latex-ninja/simple-hipstercv/">Simple Hipster CV</a> ; created by <a href="https://github.com/latex-ninja">Latex Ninja</a>

 *Image credits for the example images goes to Disney!*